https://www.freightcenter.com

 Look for visible damage to the packaging, such as tears in the shrink wrap or dents in boxes.

-Take photos of the packaging before opening the package.
+Take photos of the packaging before opening it.

 Check for concealed damage or damage that can only be found once the cargo is opened.